maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 A larger list of tutorials for [PyTorch](https://pytorch.org/tutorials/).

+A general tutorial on EventLoop is accessible [here](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/EventLoop#Grid_Driver) but requires a CERN account.

-A tutorial on how to use Athena and the ATLAS codebase to analyse the xAOD files can be found [here](https://atlassoftwaredocs.web.cern.ch/ABtutorial/alg_basic_intro/)
+A tutorial on how to use Athena and the ATLAS codebase to analyse the xAOD files can be found [here](https://atlassoftwaredocs.web.cern.ch/ABtutorial/alg_basic_intro/).

 A short explanation on variables is available [here](https://twiki.cern.ch/twiki/bin/viewauth/AtlasProtected/Run2JetMoments)but requires a TWIKI access.